 American Express Platinum Charge Card Members can transfer their Membership Rewards points to Qantas Frequent Flyer.
 It is a unique benefit but the card comes with a high annual fee, so it is only useful to a small number of Qantas Frequent Flyer members.

-If you are a Charge Card Member, you can pick up Membership Rewards points directly from American Express for 2.5c per point, which need to be transferred to a partner immediately.
-For Qantas, they transfer at a 1:1 ratio, so you would be paying 2.5c per Qantas Point.
+If you are a Platinum Card Member, you can pick up Membership Rewards points directly from American Express for 2.5c per point, which need to be transferred to a partner immediately.
+For Qantas, they transfer at a 2:1 ratio, so you would be paying 5c per Qantas Point — not such a great deal anymore.

-This offer would yield 7,540 Qantas Points at a cost of 2.38c per Qantas Point—and that is without factoring in the value of the wine!
-This is an offer at the higher end of the value scale but they come up fairly frequently.
+This offer would yield 21,440 Qantas Points at a cost of 2.24c per Qantas Point — and that is without factoring in the value of the wine!
+This is an offer at the higher end of the value scale but it does come up fairly frequently.

 Other options for earning points relatively quickly and easily by paying for them